coginterp/neurips2025/content/_index.md

 * **Camera-ready version:** TBA
 * **Workshop date:** December 6 or 7, 2025

+*Specific dates are currently estimates and are subject to change.*

+---

 Contact us at <coginterp@gmail.com>.
-Specific dates are subject to change.